guglielmof/25-ECIR-CSR-TUTORIAL/README.md

 The code reported in the notebook assumes a GPU is available.

-The code is available on GitHub for reference; the Python notebook contains instructions for downloading the needed code and data programmatically, hence it can be executed directly.
+The code is available on GitHub for reference; the Jupyter notebook contains instructions for downloading the needed code and data programmatically, hence it can be executed directly.